mozilla/matchmaker/README.md

 #### optional args

+Usage example: `node app.js --type=mentorship --addPeopleData --input=input.csv --output=matches.csv --inputPeople=people-data.csv`.
+Input and output paths are related to the repo root.

 - `addPeopleData` - boolean - defaults to false.
 When enabled, this will use content from people.mozilla.org and combine timezone, and reporting chain information into final results.
 Up to date content to use here can be collected via an add-on.
 Contact [Rachel](https://github.com/tublitzed/) for access.
-Usage - `node app.js --type=mentorship --addPeopleData`.
+  - Usage - `node app.js --type=mentorship --addPeopleData`.
+- `input` - set input file.
+Defaults to `examples/mentorship/input.csv`.
+- `inputPeople` - set file to use with the `addPeopleData` flag.
+Defaults to `examples/mentorship/input-people-data.csv`.
+- `output` - set output file.
+Defaults to `mentorship-output-local.csv`.